-On this Veteran’s Day, my thoughts go to my dad.
+On this Memorial Day, my thoughts go to my dad.
 He entered the Army Air Corps as a private and served in World War II.
 His service continued through the Korean War and Vietnam.
-He received his commission as an officer and retired as a Lt.
+He was commissioned as an officer and retired as a Lt.
 Colonel in the US Air Force.
 I’m very proud to be his son.

 Last year, I participated in a unique “Art as Spiritual Therapy” retreat at the Catholic Conference Center.
 As part of the retreat, people brought little mementos of their departed loved ones.
 After my dad died, I became the keeper of a few boxes of medals, pins, dog tags, and other little items he treasured.
 These rested in the forgotten recesses of a hall closet floor for years.